SMRazaRizvi96/MixedReality-based-drone-controller/README.md

 ## Second Controller | Simulation: Control the Simulated Drone from Unity

-This controller will allow you to run a Unity scene inside Unity in which you can see and move a Hologram Cube.
+This controller will allow you to run a Unity scene on Windows, in which you can see and move a Hologram Cube.
 The coordinates of this hologram will be sent through TCP from Unity to ROS, and will be used as goal coordinates for the simulated drone.

 For this type of control, you will have to run Windows in paraller with Ubuntu 18.04 with ROS Melodic installed.
 You can either use a virtualbox with bridged network connection, or natively run Ubuntu on a separate PC.